Applicants will only be considered after successful completion and submission of the following:

 Commitment and follow-through

-This schedule for this position includes day shift and evening shift responsibilities, as well as weekend and holiday commitments.
+This schedule for this position includes primarily day shifts, but will include some evening shifts, and some weekend coverage, as well as a holiday rotation.

 Michigan Medicine conducts background screening and pre-employment drug testing on job candidates upon acceptance of a contingent job offer and may use a third party administrator to conduct background screenings.
 Background screenings are performed in compliance with the Fair Credit Report Act.
 Pre-employment drug testing applies to all selected candidates, including new or additional faculty and staff appointments, as well as transfers from other U-M campuses.